Business regulations guide

 Find out about Ontario’s food labelling regulations for specific food products like honey, meat, maple products, and more.

-Contact Ontario Ministry of Agriculture and Food and Rural Affairs (OMAFRA):
+Contact Ontario Ministry of Agriculture, Food and Agribusiness (MAAAO):

 1-877-424-1300